dmeranda/demjson/README.md

 These are the changes from 1.6 to 1.7 (released 2014-04-13).
 See the file "docs/CHANGES.txt" for a complete history of changes.

  * RFC 7159 support.
-The new RFC, wich superseded RFC 4627, relaxes the constraint that a JSON document must start with an object or array.
+The new RFC (published March 2104 and which superseded RFC 4627) relaxes the constraint that a JSON document must start with an object or array.
 Now any JSON value type is a legal JSON document.

  * Python 3.
-This version supports Python 3, via the 2to3 conversion
+This version supports both Python 2 and Python 3, via the 2to3 conversion program.
+When installing via setup.py or a PyPI distribution mechanism, this conversion should automatically happern.

-   program.
-Note that the API will in some cases deal with byte array types rather than strings.
-Be sure to read more in the file "docs/PYTHON3.txt".
+   Note that the API under Python 3 will be slightly different.
+   Mainly there will be some cases in which byte array types are used or returned rather than strings.

+   Read the file "docs/PYTHON3.txt" for complete information.

  * Unicode: When outputting JSON certain additional characters in strings will now always be \u-escaped to increase compatibility with JavaScript.
-This includes line terminators (which are forbidden in JavaScript string literals) as well as format control characters (which any JavaScript implementation is allowed to ignore if it chooses).
+This includes line terminators (which are forbidden in JavaScript string literals) as well as format control characters (which any JavaScript implementation is allowed to ignore if it chooses per the ECMAscript standard).

-   This essentially includes any character in the Unicode Categories of Cc, Cf, Zl, and Zp -- which for example includes:
+   This essentially means that characters in any of the Unicode categories of Cc, Cf, Zl, and Zp will be \u-escaped; which includes for example:

        - U+007F  DELETE               (Category Cc)
        - U+00AD  SOFT HYPHEN          (Category Cf)